hailstorm-19/summer_packet/src/gk2.md

 **No Wall?
 Just use the ground:**
 - bounce a tennis ball or lacrosse ball, catching it with one hand
 - for an added challenge, add another ball.
 Have a tennis/lacrosse ball in each hand; alternate hands, or try both hands at the same time.
-- too easy? get bounce the ball harder
+- too easy? bounce the ball harder

 **Ball Drop:**
 - Find a friend!
 Have them hold a ball in each hand with their arms straight out in front of them.